In this article:

 Many children continue to wet beds even after potty training–the last stage of bladder control.
 Typically, bed wetting is considered as an issue after the age of 5 or 6 years, and most pediatricians may not diagnose the problem until 6 years.
 However, if you or your bedwetting child feels that bedwetting is becoming an issue, consult your child’s pediatrician.

-- Bedwetting is hereditary, that is a parent or a first relative had bed-wetting when they were younger
+- Nighttime bedwetting is hereditary, that is a parent or a first relative had bed-wetting when they were younger

 - Some children have small bladders that cannot hold large amount of urine

 - Some kids experience a delayed bladder maturation, which means their brain and bladder have not learned to communicate with each other during sleep, just yet.

 - Children, who are deep sleepers, cannot recognize a full bladder.

 - Some kids do not produce enough ADH (antidiuretic hormone), the hormone responsible for slowing down the nighttime urine production.

 - Chronic Constipation can trigger bedwetting.
 A full rectum squishes the bladder and irritates it, reducing the bladders capacity to hold urine.
 The irritated bladder is then more likely to contract and empty without warning.